tkurtbond/tkurtbond.github.io/posts/2010/12/16/swords-wizardry-complete-rules.rst

 .. type: text

-I bought a copy of the PDF and paperback [#paperback]_ of `Swords & Wizardry:
+I bought a copy of the PDF and paperback [#paperback]_ of `Swords &
-Complete Rules`__ [#rulesbook-vs-rules]_ from `Frog God Games`__ this evening, and after a quick scan of the PDF my initial reaction is positive: it does look like what I'd hoped it would be: a much better organized restatement of the seven original `D&D` booklets, and I think it is likely to become one of my favorite versions of `D&D`.
+Wizardry: Complete Rules`__ [#rulesbook-vs-rules]_ from `Frog God Games`__ this evening, and after a quick scan of the PDF my initial reaction is positive: it does look like what I'd hoped it would be: a much better organized restatement of the seven original `D&D` booklets, and I think it is likely to become one of my favorite versions of `D&D`.
 Matthew Finch of `Mythemere Games`__ and Frog God Games have done what looks like a fine job.

+`Swords & Wizardry: Complete Rules` is a `retro-clone`_ of original `D&D`.

+.. _retro-clone: link://slug/rpg-vocabulary#retro-clone

 And the text is OGL Open Game Content; to quote from the OGL section at the back of the book: